 - 1. As the result of a mediation agreement or hearing decision, parent attorney fees as well as other contracts may require reimbursement. - 2.
-Following ratification by the Superintendents' Council, the JRF will pay 30% of the cost with the remaining 70% billed to districts using the JRF quarterly reimbursement transfer.
+The JRF will pay 30% of the cost with the remaining 70% billed to districts using the JRF quarterly reimbursement transfer.

-E. Independent Educational Evaluations
+E. Independent Educational Evaluations/Assessments

-1. The West End SELPA will provide support to districts in obtaining independent educational evaluations in a timely manner in accordance with the West End SELPA IEE board policy and administrative regulation and in compliance with the requirements of IDEA and related federal and state laws.

-- 2. When the LEA has authorized an independent educational evaluation, the Director of Special Education will contact the SELPA Alternative Services Unit with the name and contact information for the independent evaluator. - 3.
-The West End SELPA Alternative Services Unit will generate a contract for the evaluation and invoice the LEA for the evaluation as follows: - In cases where the independent educational evaluation is the outcome of a due process complaint and/or ADR, the JRF will fund 30% of the cost and the LEA will be charged quarterly for 70% of the cost. - When the independent educational evaluation is not related to a due process complaint and/or ADR, the LEA will be charged quarterly for 100% of the cost of the evaluation.
+- 1. The West End SELPA will provide support to districts in obtaining independent educational evaluations/assessments in a timely manner in accordance with the West End SELPA IEE board policy and administrative regulation and in compliance with the requirements of IDEA and related federal and state laws. - 2.
+When the LEA has authorized an independent educational evaluation/assessment, the Director of Special Education will contact the SELPA REST with the name and contact information for the independent evaluator. - 3.
+The West End SELPA REST will facilitate the processing of contracts for evaluations/assessments and billback the LEA for the evaluation/assessment as follows: - In cases where the independent educational evaluation/assessment is the outcome of a due process complaint and/or ADR, the JRF will fund 30% of the cost and the LEA will be charged quarterly for 70% of the cost. - When the independent educational evaluation/assessment is not related to a due process complaint and/or ADR, the LEA will be charged quarterly for 100% of the cost of the evaluation/assessment.